WalletConnect/walletconnect-docs/docs/protocol/intro.md

 - The Subscription Protocol: After subscribing to a topic using the WakuSubscribeRequest, Incoming messages are routed using the Subscription protocol.
 For Wallet Connect Relay Server, this means the DW messages are wrapped in [WakuSubscriptionRequest's](../api/relay-server.md#subscription) `message` field as the message payload.

-- The Publish Protocol: When sending messages to the other party (DApp or Wallet).
-Use the publish protocol message.
+- The Publish Protocol: When sending messages to the other party (DApp or Wallet), use the publish protocol message.
 In Wallet Connect Relay Server, the [WakuPublishRequest](../api/relay-server.md#publish) is used.
 The DW Message serves as the `message` content/payload in the WakuPublishRequest protocol.

 ## V2 Out-of-band URI Format